Luisardi/Luisardi/README.md

 - 👀 I’m interested in programing, AI and machine learning.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on, don´t know yet, I just began.
-- 📫 How to reach me, mail : luisardi@icloud.com, tweeter : luisdiguardi, Instagram : @luisardi
+- 📫 How to reach me, mail : luisardi@icloud.com, tweeter : luisdiguardi, Instagram : @lu15ard1

 <!---
 Luisardi/Luisardi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.